GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 1. Instantiating the decoder with a frame output callback.
 1. Configuring the decoder for the specific codec and input resolution.
-1. Creating an `encodedVideoChunk` using data from the demuxer
+1. Creating an `encodedVideoChunk` using data from the demuxer.
-1. Calling the `decodeEncodedFrame` method
+1. Calling the `decodeEncodedFrame` method.

 We do this until we reach the frame with the desired timestamp.